ybeaz/web-yourails-com/README.md

 - screens
 - parent modal window frames

+2. We supply Containers (see item 1) store not throug useSelector, but with withStoreState HOC We provide components with device type informaton with withDeviceType HOC

-2. All business logic is in handles, not in the reducers or actions.
+3. All business logic is in handles, not in the reducers or actions.
 Actions are only a contraction and manifest the name.
 Reducers do only what directly matches their names.

 ## How to section, architecture / development notes